Skip to content

 5. Finally, we used the promise object’s built-in methods—then() and catch()—to attach additional callback functions to the promise object.
 Then, depending on whether passedExam’s value is true or false, the computer will invoke each attached function asynchronously.

-Therefore, since passedExam's value is always true in the example above, all mom's promises will be fulfilled.
+Therefore, all mom’s promises will be fulfilled since passedExam’s value is always true in the example above.
 As such, our callbacks will return "Mom fulfilled her promise!
 I get a book, a phone, a laptop, and a Jeep 🤩🎉✨".

-Keep these essential pieces of info in mind whenever you choose to use JavaScript's then(), catch(), and finally() methods.
+Here are 14 essential facts to remember when you use JavaScript’s then(), catch(), and finally() methods.

-1. Under the hood, each then() method returns a new promise object that is different from the original promise we assigned to the myMomsPromise variable.
+1. Under the hood, each then() method returns a new promise object different from the original promise we assigned to the myMomsPromise variable.

 2. A promise object’s then() method gets invoked when the promise chained to it is settled (fulfilled or rejected).